WSU-cshimizu/ceg4110-group-project-bots/deliverables/pop.md

    - Using discord.js, the bot will manage all the Discord-specific tasks.
 This includes role assignments, event registration, and sending alerts and notifications to users in Discord servers.

 4. **Database**
    - MongoDB will be our choice for managing data.
-It will store user details, event info, and bot settings, providing a reliable and scalable solution to support all of the bot’s features.
+It will store user details, event info, and bot settings, providing a reliable and scalable solution that supports all of the bot’s features.

 ## System Architecture
 We’re planning a client-server setup where users interact with the bot through a web-based frontend.
 The frontend, created with Svelte, will let users log in with their Discord accounts and manage their interactions with the bot.
-The backend, also in Svelte, will connect the frontend with the Discord bot and MongoDB database.
+The backend, also created with Svelte, will connect the frontend with the Discord bot and MongoDB database.
 The Discord bot, implemented using discord.js, will handle requests and commands from Discord servers and communicate with the backend to update or retrieve information.
 This setup will ensure that everything works together smoothly, creating a seamless user experience.

 ## Technology Stack

 - **Frontend:** Svelte
   - **Why Svelte:** Svelte is perfect for creating interactive user interfaces.
-It’s efficient and allows us to build a dynamic, responsive web experience.
+It’s efficient and allows us to build a dynamic and responsive web experience.

 - **Backend:** Svelte (Full-stack)
-  - **Why Svelte:** Using Svelte for both frontend and backend keeps our development consistent and streamlined, as we’re working with a single technology stack.
+  - **Why Svelte:** As we're working with a single technology stack, using Svelte for both frontend and backend keeps our development consistent and streamlined.

 - **Discord Bot:** discord.js
   - **Why discord.js:** This popular library is great for interacting with the Discord API.
 It offers solid functionality for building and managing bots with ease.